balena-os/jetson-flash/README.md

 |Jetson Xavier NX Devkit SD-CARD | jetson-xavier-nx-devkit | L4T 32.7.3 |
 |Jetson AGX Orin Devkit | jetson-agx-orin-devkit | L4T 35.2.1 |

-IMPORTANT: Kobra Motherboard should be flashed using th Jetson Xavier NX Devkit eMMC machine (jetson-xavier-nx-devkit-emmc)
+IMPORTANT: Xavier NX NVME based devices should be flashed using the appropriate container in Xavier-Nx-NVME.
 NOTE: The Jetson Orin NX cannot be flashed trough Jetson-Flash, instead a separate container image is used as detaled below in the [Orin NX Flashing](#orin-nx-flashing) section.

 ## About